MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/cost-dimension.md

 [!include[banner](../includes/banner.md)]

 Cost accounting is an independent module that requires data from other modules.
-Master data is categorized into
+This data is categorized into the following:

 -  Cost elements
 -  Cost objects
 -  Statistical dimensions

 A **Cost element** corresponds to a cost-relevant item in the chart of accounts.
-A **Cost object** corresponds to any type of financial dimensions, such as products, cost centers, projects, and so on that you want to estimate, allocate costs to, or measure directly.
+A **Cost object** corresponds to any type of financial dimension, such as products, cost centers, and projects that you want to estimate, allocate costs to, or measure directly.
 A **Statistical dimension** and its members are used to register non-monetary entries.
-Statistical dimension members can be used as allocation base in cost distribution and allocation
+Statistical dimension members can be used as an allocation base in cost distribution and allocation

-The following diagram illustrates the dimensions in Cost accounting.
+The following diagram illustrates the dimensions that are used in Cost accounting.

 [![Cost accounting dimensions](./media/cost-eos-dimensions.png)](./media/cost-eos-dimensions.png)

-After the master data is imported into Cost accounting, you can use it to build various perspectives that provide insights to managers at all levels of the organization.
-By default, the imported cost elements are assigned the **Primary** type.
-Cost elements that are created manually are assigned the **Secondary** type.
-Secondary cost elements can be used to define the cost roll-up rules that are used when you perform cost allocation.
+After the data is imported into Cost accounting, you can use it to build various perspectives that provide insights to managers at all levels of the organization.
+The following topics provide information about creating dimensions and importing dimension members.

 -  [Cost element dimensions](cost-elements.md)
 -  [Create cost elements (Task guide)](./tasks/create-cost-elements.md)